fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2b.md

 You can test out the filtering functionality by changing the initial value of the <em>showAll</em> state.

-Next let's add functionality that enables users to toggle the <em>showAll</em> state of the application from the user interface.
+Next, let's add functionality that enables users to toggle the <em>showAll</em> state of the application from the user interface.

 The relevant changes are shown below: